-Understanding how pricing and payment processing works in the credit card industry can be very confusing.
+Understanding how pricing and payment processing work in the credit card industry can be confusing.
 Learn how to convert basis points to a percentage rate and properly calculate bps when reviewing your merchant pricing.

-For business owners who have no on how idea on how to calculate basis points into a percentage rate, it can become a muddled mess of recurring payments, month-by-month costs, per-transaction charges, interchange card fees, interest rates and a whole lot more.
+For business owners with no idea how to calculate basis points into a percentage rate, it can become a muddled mess of recurring payments, month-by-month costs, per-transaction charges, interchange card fees, interest rates, and a whole lot more.

-It is not always an easy task for merchants to fully understand how all these fees add up or how to calculate basis points in a simple way.
+It is not always an easy task for merchants to fully understand how all these fees add up or how to calculate basis points simply.
 A free consultation with SecureGlobalPay will show you how.

 This understanding helps merchants make more informed and cost-effective decisions about their businesses.